Lok-Chi Chan's philosophy website

 -

-Co-director, the NTU Center for Traditional and Scientific Metaphysics (TSM Center) (2025-present) 臺大傳統與科學形上學研究中心共同主任
+Co-director, National Taiwan University's Center for Traditional and Scientific Metaphysics (TSM Center) (2025-present) 臺大傳統與科學形上學研究中心共同主任

 -